broadinstitute/cromwell/docs/Imports.md

 ```

 ---
+The mechanism to provide the ZIP file of resources to be imported differ between Run and Server mode.

 In Run mode, a sample command to run _workflow.wdl_ would be
 ```$ java -jar cromwell.jar run workflow.wdl --imports imports.zip```

 In Server Mode, pass in a .zip file using the parameter `workflowDependencies` via the [submit](api/POST_api_workflows_version) endpoint.